3 Hellcats - Which is Best?

 Frequently Asked Questions

-During testing with a Mantis X10, the Langdon Tactical (LTT) Hellcat showed the lowest average muzzle rise at 10.58 degrees.
-The Hellcat RDP was noted for its consistency in recoil management due to its compensator.
+Using a Mantis X10, the LTT Hellcat showed the lowest average muzzle rise at 10.58 degrees.
+The Hellcat RDP was noted for its consistency in recoil management, while the standard Hellcat served as the benchmark for comparison.

-The Hellcat RDP achieved the best accuracy group, measuring under 0.75 inches at 14 yards.
-The LTT Hellcat's group was slightly larger, and the standard model's accuracy was somewhat limited by its iron sights obscuring the target.
+The Hellcat RDP achieved the best accuracy, producing a group under 0.75 inches at 14 yards.
+The LTT Hellcat's group was slightly larger due to a shooter flinch, and the standard model with iron sights performed well but was limited by sight obstruction.

 Related News